Monopole Superconductivity in Magnetically Doped Cd$_3$As$_2$

-In proximity to an $s$-wave superconductor, the Fermi surface topology further leads to a zoo of topological superconductors \cite{Fu2008,Lutchyn2010,Li2018,Sun2019,Li2020,Sun2020,Yu2021} in the weak-coupling regime where the phases of the Bogoliubov-de Gennes (BdG) single-quasiparticle states fail to be globally well defined around the Fermi surface.
-When superconducting pairing occurs between opposite-momentum states from a single topological Fermi pocket, the pairing order can exhibit effective unconventional chiral $p$-wave pairing symmetry and Majorana states localized at the surface or edges of the system \cite{Read2000,Fu2008,Lutchyn2010,Volovik2009,Chung2009,Qi2010,Alicea2010,Alicea2012}.
-On the other hand, when pairing occurs between Fermi pockets of different Chern numbers, not only the BdG quasiparticle states but also the pairing order are topologically obstructed, and the phase of the pairing order cannot be globally well defined over the Fermi surface.
-The obstructed pairing order can be understood in terms of the two-particle Berry phase of a Cooper pair \cite{Murakami2003a}, which necessitates a description of the topology and symmetry of the superconducting pairing order in terms of monopole harmonics rather than spherical harmonics, or monopole superconductivity \cite{Li2018}.
-This idea has been generalized to monopole density-wave order in the particle-hole channel \cite{Bobrow2020} and to non-Abelian topological obstructions of the superconducting order characterized by $\mathbb{Z}_2$ \cite{Sun2020} and Euler \cite{Yu2021} indices in the presence of time reversal and combined time reversal and inversion symmetry.
+In proximity to an $s$-wave superconductor, the Fermi surface topology further leads to a zoo of topological superconductor candidates \cite{Fu2008,Lutchyn2010,Li2018,Sun2019,Li2020,Sun2020,Yu2021} in the weak-coupling regime where the phases of the Bogoliubov-de Gennes (BdG) single-quasiparticle states fail to be globally well defined around the Fermi surface.
+When superconducting pairing occurs between opposite momentum states from a single topological Fermi pocket, the pairing order can exhibit an effective unconventional chiral $p$-wave pairing symmetry and Majorana states localized at the surface or edges of the system \cite{Read2000,Fu2008,Lutchyn2010,Volovik2009,Chung2009,Qi2010,Alicea2010,Alicea2012}.
+In contrast, when pairing occurs between Fermi pockets of different Chern numbers, not only the BdG quasiparticle states but also the pairing order are topologically obstructed, and the phase of the pairing order cannot be globally well defined over the Fermi surface.
+The obstructed pairing order can be understood in terms of the two-particle Berry phase of a Cooper pair \cite{Murakami2003a}, which necessitates a description of the topology and symmetry of the superconducting pairing order in terms of monopole harmonics rather than spherical harmonics, or monopole superconductivity \cite{Li2018,Sun2019, Munoz2020,Li2020}.
+The notion of monopole pairing order has been generalized to monopole density-wave order in the particle-hole channel \cite{Bobrow2020} and to non-Abelian topological obstructions of the superconducting order characterized by $\mathbb{Z}_2$ \cite{Sun2020} and Euler \cite{Yu2021} indices in the presence of time reversal and combined time reversal and inversion symmetry.